|

 as soon as possible."

-back.
-"My lords," he said, "I have heard talk amongst
+he said, "I have heard talk amongst the kitchen maidsfanciful-sounding

-"My gods!" said Imrahil.
-"Talk to the girls, Master
+"Talk to the girls, Master Reimar," said Imrahil.
+"Find

-Reimar, find out where the shop is, as quickly as possible.
-And,
+out where that shop is, as quickly as possible.
+And, Master Reimar,

-Master Reimar, tell them thatin futureif any girl
+tell them thatin futureif any girl should find herself

-should find herself in thatconditionshe is to go straight
+in that condition, she is to go straight to the palace

 "Because they have been abandoned by the father, are afraid